soedr/soedr.github.com/index.md

 ---
 layout: page
-title: Data Distillery
+title: Experiment
-tagline: a filandering foray in the wonderful world of data
+tagline: Houston, we have a problem.
 ---
 {% include JB/setup %}